evantravers/adventofcode/elixir/README.md

   - [ ] Day 20
   - [ ] Day 21
 - Move Day18 + Day23 shared code into a shared class w/ composition
+- Come up w/ a more correct ending solution for Day 20